 The next two components are important at their younger ages but are not stressed.
 They are physical ability and psychological/emotional state.

 We know that psychological and physical development varies amongst individuals.
-The dominant player at a young age who is simply bigger, stronger and faster will soon have the others around him mature and catch him physically.
-If this individual never developed the technical aptitude, then the player who developed the technique will, in the end, be a much better player.
+The dominant player at a young age who is simply bigger, stronger, and faster will soon have the others around them mature and catch them physically.
+If this individual doesn't develop the technical aptitude, then the player who developed the technique will, in the end, be a much better player.

-In the world game, size does not matter.
+In the world game, size doesn'tmatter.
 There is no stereotypical physique for a footballer.
-The two greatest players of the modern era have completely different physiques; Messi who is 5’6” and Ronaldo who is 6’2”.
-At young ages, their emphasis in their development was technical and tactical.
+The two greatest players of the modern era have completely different physiques; Messi, who is 5’6”, and Ronaldo, who is 6’2”.
+At young ages, their emphasis on their development was technical and tactical.

-Physical deals with their speed, agility, balance, strength, power, and endurance.
-These two components are emphasized a bit more starting at the U14 age groups but we still focus on the technical and tactical elements of development.
+Physical deals with speed, agility, balance, strength, power, and endurance.
+These two components are emphasized a bit more, starting at the U14 age groups, but we still focus on the technical and tactical elements of development.

-From a generalized view, this is the progression of player development: Grassroots Academy -> YASL -> Select Teams
+From a generalized view, this is the progression of MCSA's player development pathway:

 Note: There could be a situation in which a Grassroots player could move directly onto a Select Team.

-Grassroots Academy has sessions in the fall, spring and summer in Ukiah, Willits, and the Coast.
-Our first session of 2020 will begin on March 23rd and registration will open by mid-February.
-For specifics click Grassroots Academy.
+Grassroots Academy has sessions in the fall, spring, and summer in Ukiah, Willits, Covelo, and the Coast.

-This group consists of U10 through U12 age groups.
+This group consists of U8 through U15 age groups.
 Ideally, this group would have participated in the Grassroots and developed a foundation in their technical abilities.
-Now the individuals here are in a more competitive setting.
+Now the individuals here are in a more of a team setting.

-YASL is for those looking for a more competitive environment without the extensive travel that is required of the Select Teams.
-We currently have teams from the Coast, Ukiah and Willits area.
-In the near future, we are looking to expand throughout Lake and Mendocino County.
+DSL is for those looking for a more competitive environment without the extensive travel required of the Select Teams.
+We currently have teams from the Coast, Covelo, Ukiah, and Willits.

 The volunteer coach is an essential element of this group.
 These coaches are guided by our Select Team coaching Staff and Directors to continue to facilitate the development of technique but also introduce team concepts and tactical aspects of the game.

-Volunteer coaches and teams have one night with an MCSA coach who will run a session and then the volunteer coach will perform the same exact session on their own.
+Volunteer coaches and teams have one night with an MCSA coach who will run a session, and then the volunteer coach will perform the same exact session on their own.
 This program only takes place in the fall season.
-Click for more specifics about YASL.

 Our Select teams compete in the NorCal Premier League of Region 5.
 Players must tryout and be chosen by the MCSA staff.
-They are typically the players/families that are the most committed in terms of time and travel commitments that are required.
+They're typically the players/families that are the most committed in terms of time and travel commitments required.

 This path is designed to create technical players who have developed a love for the game.
 Ultimately, we hope to have all our players move on to the Select Level.
 Realistically though, we know some individuals/families play just for fun and are not interested in the competitive side and commitment of travel and time required.

-MSCA’s goal is to provide a positive environment for learning and fostering a love for the beautiful game, a game that is so much more than just a game.
+Our primary goal is to provide a positive environment for learning and fostering a love for the beautiful game, a game that is so much more than just a game!